zeppe-lin/rejmerge/README.md

   * New `-n/--dry-run` option to print the diffs without any action
   * Bash completion

-See git log for the full history.
+See git log for full history.

 Original sources: https://git.crux.nu/tools/pkgutils.git